MonkeManX/monkemanx.github.io/content/articles/Nature_of_God.md

 {{< /details >}}

 So, the answer to the question of why things exist is that God is so full of goodness that He overflows—like a barrel full of water pressing out water at the top—and this overflowing of goodness creates the world.

+{{< details "As a Response To Critique on Plato" "true" >}}

+The concept of God emanating outward and producing our world comes from *Neoplatonism*.
+It can also be seen as a response to critiques of Plato’s theory of forms.

+Plato’s theory of forms tells us that there are universals and particulars.
+Universals are abstractions from particulars—patterns or archetypes.
+One can imagine this with an analogy: making Christmas cookies.
+To make them, we take a cookie cutter and press it into dough.
+This gives us dough in a specific shape, and we then only need to bake it to get our cookie.
+In this analogy, the cookie cutter is the universal, while the many cookies we produce with it are the particulars.
+The universal determines the form, shape, and properties of each particular.

+So, for all objects in the world—for example, the many different apples—we have one universal "Form of Apple," which is unchanging and eternal, representing the perfect essence of what an apple is.
+Similarly, there are Forms of Goodness, Beauty, Chairs, Trees, Humans, and so on.
+This position is also called *Platonic realism*, which stands in contrast to *nominalism*.

+One problem for the realist is this: we now have all these forms, but where are they?
+Why do they exist?
+Where did they come from?

+Neoplatonism offers a solution to the realist’s problem: where the Forms come from and why they exist.
+It begins with the One, the ultimate source beyond being and thought.
+From the One emanates the Intellect (or Nous), which contains all the Forms—eternal archetypes of all things.

+The process continues as the Intellect overflows, producing the Soul and, eventually, the material world.
+Everything—apples, trees, humans—derives from this chain of emanation.
+Each thing in the world reflects the Forms within the Intellect, which in turn reflect the unity of the One.

+Thus, Neoplatonism explains the origin and presence of universals as part of a structured, hierarchical reality that flows from the divine source.

+{{< /details >}}

 You might be confused when you remember back to a prior section where I used the act of creation as a criticism towards a personal God, arguing that an all-loving God would not create things knowing that this would produce evil.
 Since the non-agentic God is still defined as the greatest being, He too should be all-loving and be effected by the same criticism.